-As you start to look into destination clubs you may well come across a variety of terms that you're not familiar with.
+As you start to look into destination clubs & residence funds you may well come across a variety of terms that you're not familiar with.
 This glossary describes some of the most commonly used terms.

 Advanced Reservation: a type of reservation that allows club members to book a residence in the club's portfolio between 2 months and 2 years prior to the vacation time.
 The number of advance reservations varies by club and membership plan and ranges from 1 to 4.
 Similarly the actual reservation window varies by club and membership plan, some clubs allow members to book up to 2 years in advance, others only 1 year.
 Advanced reservations allow members to schedule long-term getaways and ensure availability for their guests.

 Days/Nights Included: number of nights available in a club membership plan.
 Some clubs refer to usage availability in terms of number of days and others in nights.

 Deposit Appreciation: increase in value of initial membership deposit.
 Equity clubs offer members a share of the increase in value of the underlying home portfolio.
 Members receive this increase when the homes are sold at the end of the life of the fund or when they leave the club.

 Equity Club: members own a share of the company that owns the club and/or its properties.
 These equity clubs afford members investment opportunities and allow members to profit from increases in the club's property values.

 Holiday (Period) Reservation: a reservation made by a member for a highly popular peak vacation time of year.
 All destination clubs' holiday periods include Christmas/New Year and July 4th, but some clubs have a broader definition of holiday than others, so it is important to inquire about a club's definition of holiday period before joining.
 The number of holiday reservations available to members varies depending on the membership plan, with the typical numbers between 0 and 2.
 The window for making such reservations is usually between 2 months and 2 years, depending on the club.